Souvenir de Florence: Analysis

 The first movement is in sonata form and, without introduction, presents a rather violent yet melodic first theme in D minor.
 The second theme, in the dominant major key of A major, is much calmer; it flows from the first theme almost effortlessly and then proceeds into the development and recapitulation, which concludes with a quick coda.

 The slow movement, in D major, has a very innocent, romantic theme initially stated by the first violin with pizzicato accompaniment before being taken up by the cello.
 Following interruption by an interlude for all of the instruments, the theme returns for a repeat of the first section.

-The last two movements, with their distinctly Russian and folk-like melodies and rhythms, greatly contrast with the previous ones.
+The last two movements, with their distinctly Russian and folk-like melodies and rhythms, greatly contrast with the preceding two.

 Arrangements

-This work has also been arranged for string orchestra, including one by Yuli Turovsky.
+This work has also been arranged for string orchestra, including one example by Yuli Turovsky.

 Excerpts from the score were used in the 2005 ballet Anna Karenina, choreographed by Boris Eifman.